Assamoi-Intelligence/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-execute: adds execute permission to the owner of the file hello
 6-multiple_permissions: adds execute permission to the owner and the group owner,and read permission to other reader to the file hello
 7-everybody: adds execution permission to the owner, the group owner and the other users to the file hello
+8-james_bond: sets permission to the file hello as follows : owner, groups no permission at all, other users all permissions